-Like so many of us, you probably bought your HomePod to play your favorite Apple Music tracks or to control your HomeKit accessories.
+Like so many of us, you probably bought your HomePod or HomePod mini to play your favorite Apple Music tracks or control your HomeKit devices.
 But do you know how to use your HomePod to find your iPhone?
-Yep, it's a thing, plus this magical feature can also help to track down your iPad, iPod, Mac, or even your AirPods.
+Yep, it's a thing, and this magical feature can also help track down your iPad, Mac, Apple Watch, AirTags, or even your AirPods.

-Note: We are using iPhone screenshots to illustrate the Siri interactions of the commands, but you can use Hey, Siri, directly to your HomePod to achieve these results.
+Note: We are using iPhone screenshots to illustrate the Siri interactions of the commands, but you can use "Hey, Siri" directly to your HomePod to achieve these results.

 - Give a command like "Where's my iPhone", "Find my Mac", or "Play a sound on my Apple Watch."
 If you have more than one iPhone connected to the Find My feature, Siri will ask you to identify which handset you need found.
 The same goes for the rest of your devices.

-Updated September 2020: Updated for iOS 14.
+Updated June 2022: Updated for iOS 15.